sreejithcj/remote-data-getter/README.md

 ## About

-This plugin retrieves data from external API and displays it to public and admin.
+This WordPress plugin retrieves data from external API and displays it to public and admin.
 Caches the retrieved data for 12 hours and admin user can purge the cache data.

 ## Installation